blastedt/syllables/README.md

 Idea/design document made during short hack night, coding done on own time.

 # general idea
+1-6 monsters appear at each point.
+The player is able to cast spellwords to attack the enemy, which are combinations of syllables with different effects.
+The enemy casts spellwords back, which are usually shorter.
+The player is usually limited to three syllables to word, but this can be expanded by achieving high levels or with gear.
+Gear is divided into armor, ring, and staves, and one of each can be equipped at once.

+Monsters award points equal to player level when defeated.
+Clearing the screen gives 2*enemy count*level points.
+Thus if you encounter a screen with five monsters at level 11, you will receive 5*11 points for defeating monsters and 110 points for clearing the entire screen.
+Enemies only appear when the screen is empty.

 Level increases available loot, difficulty, damage effectiveness, syllable count Maximum syllable count
 Random enemies come forever.
 Play for high score